fdemian/reactive-bb-backend/README.md

 `python3 install.py`

+The script will ask you for information, generate the config files, create the database and associated directories.

 2) Once you have run the installation script, you will have created an empty application.
 Create some users by running the following commands.

 `poetry run adduser`